-A number of amendments to existing standards have also been effective from 1 July 2022 but they do not have a material effect on the Group financial statements.
+A number of amendments to existing standards have also been effective for periods beginning on or after 1 January 2024 but they do not have a material effect on the Group financial statements.
 There are a number of standards, amendments to standards, and interpretations which have been issued by the IASB that are effective in future accounting periods that the Group has decided not to adopt early.
 The following amendments are effective for future periods:

-IFRS/Std Description Issued Effective IAS 1 Presentation of Financial Statements Amendments regarding the disclosure of accounting policies and classification of liabilities February 2021 Annual periods beginning on or after 1 January 2023 IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Amendments regarding the definition of accounting estimates February 2021 Annual periods beginning on or after 1 January 2023
+IFRS/Std Description Issued Effective IAS 1 Presentation of Financial Statements Amendments regarding the disclosure of accounting policies and classification of liabilities February 2021 Annual periods beginning on or after 1 January 2023 IAS 7 Statement of Cash Flows Amendments regarding cash flow disclosures May 2023 Annual periods beginning on or after 1 January 2024